elliottlawson/converse-prism/README.md

-# Laravel Converse-Prism Integration Package
+# Laravel Converse-Prism Integration

 Seamless integration between Laravel Converse and Prism PHP for AI conversations.
-This package provides a fluent API to convert conversation messages to Prism format and save Prism responses back to Converse, supporting both standard and streaming responses.
+This package extends Laravel Converse with a fluent API to work directly with Prism, supporting both standard and streaming responses.

 ## Installation